mattrussi/gitlab-com-runbooks/docs/sentry/sentry.md

 1. If the options under `Organization Role` are greyed out, force refresh the page.
 1. Select the new role and click **Save Member**.

+### SRE Admin Access

+1. Login in to [Sentry](https://new-sentry.gitlab.net) with Okta SSO using the `Okta ops-contact` entry from 1Pass.
+You will need to add it to Okta Verify before you proceed (see instructions below).
+1. Select `Google Authenticator` to verify, and enter the OTP from the `Okta ops-contact` entry in 1Password (no, you don't need to actually use Google Authenticator here).
+1. At this point Sentry will prompt for 2FA.
+Use the OTP (or a recovery code) from the `New Sentry Ops admin login` entry in 1Password.
+1. You should now be logged into Sentry as the `ops-contact+sentry@gitlab.com` user.

+#### Okta Verify setup

+If this is your first time setting up your SRE Admin Access, follow the below steps to add it to Okta Verify:

+1. Open the `Okta Verify` app on your machine (on Mac this should appear as an icon in the Apple menu, located in the top-left corner of your screen).
+1. Select `Use another account`, then under New account enter `gitlab.okta.com` and click Next which should redirect to your browser.
+1. Log out of your own GitLab account, and enter the `Okta ops-contact` username and password from the `Production` vault in 1Password.
+1. Select `Google Authenticator` to verify, and enter the OTP from the `Okta ops-contact` entry in 1Password (no, you don't need to actually use Google Authenticator here).
+1. Now you should have the `ops-contact` set up on your machine!

 ### Projects and teams

 The `Member` role does not allow people to create new projects or teams in Sentry, so they have to be provisioned by us manually.
 This gives us the opportunity to gatekeep a little.
 Ensure that: